 - 1. FAFSA: fafsa.gov - 2.
 Entrance Counseling: studentloans.gov - 3.
-Master Promissory Note: studentloans.gov - SCCC Direct Student Loan Request Form: sussex.edu/studentservices/financialaid/forms

-Subsidized: A loan for which a borrower is not responsible for the interest while in an in-school, grace, or deferment status.
+Master Promissory Note: studentloans.gov - 4.
+SCCC Direct Student Loan Request Form: sussex.edu/studentservices/financialaid/forms the interest while in an in-school, grace, or deferment status.
 Subsidized loans include Direct Subsidized, Direct Subsidized Consolidation Loans, Federal Subsidized Stafford Loans and Federal Subsidized Consolidation Loans.
 If you are a first-time borrower on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
 This time limit does not apply to Direct Unsubsidized Loans or Direct PLUS Loans.
 If this limit applies to you, you may not receive Direct Subsidized Loans for more than 150 percent of the published length of your program.
 This is called your "maximum eligibility period."
 Your maximum eligibility period is generally based on the published length of your current program.
 You can usually find the published length of any program of study in your school's catalog.